 Below, I will walk you through some of the main benefits that I found and personally think make them a worthwhile investment:

-- Know the venue: For the most part, wedding coordinators will have a knowledge of your wedding venue.
+- Know the venue: For the most part, wedding coordinators will have knowledge of your wedding venue, and know-how best to decorate it.
 They will have wither worked there before or will make arrangements to visit and get to know it.
 Having this understanding ensures that the day can run to plan; and there is no confusion about directing caterers, flowers etc.